Act

 Turn recognition into bargaining power.

 • Compare your role with published salary benchmarks and document responsibilities, outputs, and progression points.
+Evidence is your strongest tool in negotiation - knowing what your role is worth in the market gives you concrete grounds for discussion.

 • Use the podcast and infographic as conversation tools before or during negotiation so the issue is framed as structural, not personal.
+These materials help demonstrate that unequal pay is a systemic issue, not a reflection of individual worth or performance.

 • Identify one support channel now: manager, HR, union, Fair Work, legal aid, or student services.
+You do not need to navigate this alone.
+Knowing where to turn for support before you need it gives you options and reduces the pressure to accept unfair conditions.

 Starting points: Fair Work Ombudsman and Australian Human Rights Commission